Oxin-ai/Oxin/local_setup/AUTH_SETUP_GUIDE.md

 **Solution:**
 - This is expected if the email already exists
 - Use a different email or delete the existing user from the database
+- Note: Each signup creates a new tenant.
+If you want to add users to an existing tenant, you'll need a separate endpoint (not included in this implementation)

+### Issue: Tenant slug conflicts

+**Solution:**
+- The system automatically handles slug conflicts by appending numbers (e.g., "acme", "acme-1", "acme-2")
+- Slugs are generated from tenant names and made URL-friendly
+- If you see duplicate slug errors, check the database for existing tenants

 ### Issue: "401 Unauthorized" on protected endpoints